 Here's everything you need to know to plan an authentic Oktoberfest party.

-The venue for an Oktoberfest celebration is easy - your own backyard is the perfect backdrop for this beer bash!
+The venue for an Oktoberfest celebration is easy - your own backyard (or front yards for a block party) is the perfect backdrop for this beer bash!
 We suggest you enjoy the autumn weather and host your party outside; it will make your party feel more authentic when you celebrate outdoors just as they do in Munich.
 Remember, if you are planning on hosting your event outdoors renting a tent is a good way to make sure Mother Nature doesn't ruin the festivities.
-Of course you can always have the event indoors if you think the weather may not cooperate.
+Of course, you can always have the event indoors if you think the weather may not cooperate.
 If you do opt to party outdoors, you will want to notify guests so they can dress accordingly.